 The Company's objectives when managing capital is to safeguard, maintain a strong credit rating and healthy capital ratios in order to support its business and provide adequate return to shareholders through continuing growth.
 The Company's overall strategy remains unchanged from previous year.
 The Company sets the amount of capital required on the basis of annual business and long-term operating plans which include capital and other strategic investments.
-The funding requirements are met through a mixture of internal accruals, equity and short term borrowings in the form of Commercial Paper at the end of the year.
-There are no long term borrowings outstanding as at end of the year.
+The funding requirements are met through a mixture of internal accruals, equity and short term borrowings.
+There are no short term and long term borrowings outstanding as at end of the year.
 The Company monitors capital on the basis of net debt to equity.
 Equity comprises all components including other components of equity.
 The Company is not subject to any externally imposed capital requirement.

 (Rs in Crore)

-Particulars As at March As at March As at April 1,
+Particulars As at March 31, As at March 31,

-31, 2017 31, 2016 2015
+2018 2017

-Equity 30,805 37,385 44,621
+Equity 35,932 30,805

-Cash and cash equivalents (See Note 11) 189 51 50
+Cash and cash equivalents (See Note 11) 173 189

-Short term investments (See Note 9) 23,783 35,221 27,314
+Short term investments (See Note 9) 20,222 23,783

-Total cash (a) 23,972 35,272 27,364
+Total cash (a) 20,395 23,972

-Total debt (b) 7,908 - -
+Total debt (b) - 7,908

-Net debt $(c = (b-a))$ - - -
+Net debt $(c = (b-a))$ - -

-Total equity (equity + net debt) (See Statement of changes in Equity) 30,805 37,385 44,621
+Total equity (equity + net debt) (See Statement of changes in Equity) 35,932 30,805

-Net debt to equity ratio - -
+Net debt to equity ratio (gearing ratio) - -